varshanarayanann/RCE-GCN/README.md

         python -m venv venv
         .\venv\Scripts\activate
         ```

 3.  **Install the required packages:**
-    Make sure your virtual environment is activated, then run:
     ```bash
     pip install -r requirements.txt
     ```

-***

 ## How to Run the Application